 Foundation Emergency Loan Fund: Established by the HGTC Foundation to provide emergency funds that may be borrowed to cover the cost of unexpected expenses such as car repairs, emergency travel costs and other documented situations.
 This loan cannot be used for the purchase of textbooks and supplies.
 Documents detailing the extenuating circumstances are required when applying for the funds.

 Other Sources of Financial Assistance

 Free Tuition for Certain Veterans’ Children

 This program is provided under the provisions of Title 59-111-20 Code of Laws of South Carolina.
 Students who may be eligible for this assistance must complete the application – either through completing the form and sending directly to Columbia or through contacting their local county Veterans Affairs Office.
-Eligible students must complete the voucher each semester within the Student Accounts department before the waiver for tuition can be applied to their account.
-The waiver will be applied to the tuition only; however, the student will be responsible for all additional fees.
+If approved, eligible students must complete the voucher each semester within the Student Accounts department before the waiver for tuition can be applied to their account.
+The waiver will be applied to the tuition only; the student will be responsible for all additional fees.
 The link to the application is http://va.sc.gov/documents/OEPP-703A.pdf

 Senior Citizen Tuition Waiver